sparkflows/sparkflows-docs/docs/user-guide/scheduler/index.rst

 * If the job is scheduled at every X minutes, it will execute at the beginning of the hour and then every X minutes in that hour" and then then the counter resets.
 For example: If the current time is 5:00 and a job is scheduled to run every 25 minutes , it would run at 5:00, 5:25,5:50, 6:00, 6:25, 6:50.
 If  the job needs to run at 5:00, 5:25, :5:50, 6:15, 6:40 (every 25 minutes in true sense), then one would need to use a CRON expression.

-* Note that the Pipeline and existing DAG checksum are compared at the time of trigerring the Pipeline.
+* The Pipeline and existing DAG checksum are compared at the time of trigerring the Pipeline.
 If it is found that the Pipeline has been updated then the DAG script is regnerated and redeployed so that Airflow can execute the latest DAG.

+* Cron Maker can be used to create the cron expression - http://www.cronmaker.com/

 Troubleshooting